apache/pekko/docs/src/main/paradox/general/addressing.md

 ---
-project.description: Local and remote Akka Actor references, locating Actors, Actor paths and addresses.
+project.description: Local and remote Pekko Actor references, locating Actors, Actor paths and addresses.
 ---
 # Actor References, Paths and Addresses

-This chapter describes how actors are identified and located within a possibly distributed Akka application.
+This chapter describes how actors are identified and located within a possibly distributed Pekko application.

 ![actor-paths-overview.png](../images/actor-paths-overview.png)